junxit/us-congress-bills-111/metadata.md

 - 2009-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H13576)
 - 2009-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H13576)
 - 2009-12-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-12-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2009-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 234.